Catenscia/MxOps/docs/source/examples/python_steps.md

     return str(quote_amount)
 ```

-This python function helps us to make a calculation that is not directly supported by `MxOps`.
+This python function helps us to make a calculation that is not directly supported by MxOps.
 The result is saved under the environment variable `MXOPS_COMPUTE_DEPOSIT_AMOUNT_RESULT` and it can be used in later steps, as shown above.

 If more than one value needs to be saved, the user can attached data directly to an existing contract: